Skip to main content

 Overview

-OLake’s primary goal is simple: to provide the fastest data pipeline from your database (starting with MongoDB) to a Data LakeHouse—in this case, Apache Iceberg.
+OLake’s primary goal is simple: to provide the fastest data pipeline from your database to a Data LakeHouse—in this case, Apache Iceberg.
 With OLake you can:

-• Capture data efficiently: Start with a full snapshot of your MongoDB collections, then transition seamlessly to near real-time Change Data Capture (CDC) using MongoDB’s change streams.
+• Capture data efficiently: Start with a full snapshot of your Database tables / collections, then transition seamlessly to near real-time Change Data Capture (CDC) using each database change streams methods (WAL, binlogs, oplogs).

-• Achieve high throughput: Utilize parallelized chunking and integrated Writers to handle large volumes of data—ensuring rapid full loads and lightning-fast incremental updates.
+• Achieve high throughput: Utilize parallelized chunking and integrated Destinations to handle large volumes of data—ensuring rapid full loads and lightning-fast incremental updates.

 • Maintain schema integrity: Detect and adapt to evolving document structures with built-in alerts for any schema changes.